barryclark/jekyll-now/FPV-getting-started-gear.md

 ___

 > If you use any of the links on this page and purchase a drone/controller/goggles of your own, thank you!
-I hope you like drones as much as I do.
+I will earn a comission on any products linked on this page, except for the [Drone Racing League Simulator on Steam](https://store.steampowered.com/app/641780/The_Drone_Racing_League_Simulator/).

 ___